The cross-over from Townes solitons to droplets in a 2D Bose mixture: Phase diagram

 \subsection{The Townes soliton threshold $N_T$}

 When the bath energy scale $\mu_1$ largely exceeds all energy scales governing the minority component dynamics, it is possible to derive a closed equation for the minority component only.
 This situation is realized when the density of the minority component $n_2$ is everywhere much smaller than the bath density $n_1$, corresponding to a weak depletion of the bath.
-Under these conditions, atoms in the minority component get dressed by the bath phonons, whose effect can be described by an additional effective potential $U$ between atoms in state $|2\rangle$.
-Within Bogoliubov's approach, this potential can be written in 2D
+Under these conditions, atoms in the minority component get dressed by the bath, which induces an additional effective interaction between atoms in state $|2\rangle$ \cite{Bardeen:1967_PhysRev.156.207}.
+Using Bogoliubov's approach in 2D and for $m_2\gg m_1$, we show in appendix A that this mediated interaction is described by the potential

 where $K_0$ is the zeroth-order modified Bessel function of the first kind, with asymptotic behavior $K_0(r) \sim e^{-r} / \sqrt{r}$ when $r \rightarrow +\infty$.
-This expression is analogous to the Yukawa potential which arises in a 3D geometry \cite{2008_pethick, 2011_santamore, 2018_naidon}.
-Remarkably, these mediated interactions are always attractive -- whatever the sign of $g_{12}$ -- and their range is given by the healing length $\xi$.
+This expression is analogous to the Yukawa potential which arises in a 3D geometry \cite{2008_pethick, 2011_santamore,2018_naidon}.
+Remarkably, these mediated interactions are always attractive -- whatever the sign of $g_{12}$ -- and their range is given by the bath healing length $\xi$.
+The same conclusion holds when the masses $m_{1,2}$ are comparable, although the mediated interaction has a more complicated structure in this case (see appendix A and \cite{camacho2018bipolarons,camacho2018landau}).

 When any characteristic length of the minority component is much larger than $\xi$, we can adopt a zero-range description for the mediated interactions.
-The effective coupling strength, obtained by summing the bare interaction coupling strength $g$ and the mediated one, is then equal to (see Appendix A)
+The effective coupling strength, obtained by summing the bare interaction coupling strength $g$ and the mediated one, is then independent of the ratio $m_2/m_1$ and is given by (see Appendix A)